The path of money – from money and capital markets to the ultimate borrower

 Top credit quality and product diversity

 KfW regularly issues bonds to fund its promotional business in Germany and abroad.
 Few other promotional banks in the world use the global capital markets as intensively as KfW.
-KfW's flexible and sustainable enables it to secure funding at any time and to achieve the most favourable possible funding conditions to meet its promotional mandate.
+KfW’s flexible and proven enables it to secure funding at any time and to achieve the most favourable possible funding conditions to meet its promotional mandate.
 KfW has access to various instruments and currencies for this objective, which are used flexibly in line with market conditions and investor demand.

 Major significance of the variety of currencies in KfW’s funding strategy